 The publication of the initial proposals triggered the first stage of the public consultation process.
 This first stage, which closed on 28 November 2016, included public hearings as well as allowing for written submissions to the Commission.

 The Commission will publish all the representations received during the initial consultation.
 At the same time it will publish transcripts of the public hearings held in October 2016.
-This is likely to be in spring 2017 and will trigger the secondary phase of the consultation.
+This triggers the secondary consultation period of four weeks.

 If the Commission decides to revise its proposals in the light of representations received it will publish a new report.
 This is likely to be in the autumn of 2017.